intel/intel-ipsec-mb/README.md

 implementations of the core cryptographic processing for IPsec, which provides industry-leading performance on a range of Intel(R) Processors.

-For information on how to build and use this library, see the Intel White Paper:
+For information on how the library works, see the Intel White Paper:
 "Fast Multi-buffer IPsec Implementations on Intel Architecture Processors".
 Jim Guilford, Sean Gulley, et. al.